aderussell/aderussell.github.io/_posts/2014-08-13-using-arcameraview.markdown

  *  **UIImage+AspectResize:** This category adds a method to UIImage that allows an image to be cropped to fit into a given aspect ratio.
 This is used to create a image that is exactly the contents of the camera view.
 </div>

-ARCameraView is a subclass of UIView and so can be added to any stroyboard, NIB, or programmatically the the exact way you can to any other UIView.
+ARCameraView is a subclass of UIView and so can be added to any storyboard, NIB, or programmatically the the exact way you can to any other UIView.